 This quaint railroad is arguably the region's best-kept secret.
 The route ascends into the Harz Mountains through a varied landscape.
-This metre-gauge railroad was dismantled by the Soviets at the end of World War II, but was then subsequently rebuilt as far as Gernrode in the post-war years.
-With reunification the Selke Valley Railroad, or Selketalbahn, was acquired by the Harz Mountain Railroads and the line finally extended to Quedlinburg, allowing greater tourist access to this nostalgic journey through dense forests and mountains.
+This meter-gauge railroad was dismantled by the Soviets at the end of World War II, but was then subsequently rebuilt as far as Gernrode in the post-war years.
+With reunification, the Selke Valley Railroad, or Selketalbahn, was acquired by the Harz Mountain Railroads and the line finally extended to Quedlinburg, allowing greater tourist access to this nostalgic journey through dense forests and mountains.

 Thalys is a brand co-owned by German, Dutch, French and Belgian state railroads, and runs rail services linking Paris and Brussels with Amsterdam or Cologne.
 The trains are similar in design to French TGVs and can reach up to 190mph (305km/h) when traveling on dedicated high speed lines.

 Comfort 1 (First Class) passengers benefit from spacious seating and are usually served complimentary light refreshments once underway.
 Both Comfort 1 and Comfort 2 (Standard Class) passengers have access to the Thalys Bar, which serves a selection of snacks, meals and hot and cold drinks during most journeys.